 This quarterly financial report has been prepared by management as required by section 65.1 of the Financial Administration Act and in the form and manner prescribed by the Treasury Board.
-It should be read in conjunction with the Main Estimates, the previous quarterly financial report, as well as Canada’s Economic Action Plan 2012 (Budget 2012).
+It should be read in conjunction with the Main Estimates as well as Canada’s Economic Action Plan 2012 (Budget 2012).
 This quarterly report has not been subject to an external audit or review.

 The Office of the Commissioner of Official Languages (OCOL) supports the Commissioner of Official Languages in fulfilling his mandate, which consists of taking all actions and measures within his authority to ensure recognition of the status of each of the official languages and compliance with the spirit and intent of the Official Languages Act in the administration of the affairs of federal institutions, including any of their activities relating to the advancement of English and French in Canadian society.

-Further information about OCOL’s responsibilities and program activities can be found in the 2013-14 Report on Plans and Priorities and in the Main Estimates.
+Further information about OCOL’s programs can be found in the 2014-15 Report on Plans and Priorities and in the Main Estimates.

 Basis of presentation

 This quarterly report has been prepared by management using an expenditure basis of accounting.
 The accompanying Statement of Authorities includes OCOL’s spending authorities granted by Parliament and used by OCOL, consistent with the Main Estimates for the 2014-15 fiscal year.
 This quarterly report has also been prepared using a special purpose financial reporting framework designed to meet financial information needs with respect to the use of spending authorities.

 The authority of Parliament is required before moneys can be spent by the government.
 Approvals are given in the form of annually approved limits through appropriation acts or through legislation in the form of statutory spending authority for specific purposes.